jeffhowarth/ee-edu/src/problems/practice-09.md

 ```

 You do not need to reload the spectral indices module, since you already did that above.
-You will need to do the three other steps described above (2-5) using the pre-burn image as the input.
+You will need to do the other steps described above (2-5) using the pre-burn image as the input.

 ---

 ### __06 Map burn severity__

-From the [readings this week][un-nbr]{target=_blank}, you saw that burn severity is the change in NBR caused by a fire scar.
+From the [readings this week][un-nbr]{target=_blank}, you saw that burn severity is the change in NBR caused by a fire.

 ![burn-severity](https://un-spider.org/sites/default/files/dNBR_formula.jpg)